veracruz-project/veracruz-examples/i-poc/README.md

    }
    ```

-   * function: identifies the registered function to instantiate
+   * <strong>function</strong>: identifies the registered function to instantiate
-   * instanceid: unique name for this instance
+   * <strong>instanceid</strong>: unique name for this instance
-   * identities: list of certificates and permissions allowed for each certificate
+   * <strong>identities</strong>: list of certificates and permissions allowed for each identity
-   * certificates: x509 certificate in PEM format (currently veracruz-client only supports RSA certificates)
+   * <strong>certificates</strong>: x509 certificate in PEM format (currently veracruz-client only supports RSA certificates)
-   * file_rights: List of filenames and permissions associated with that file for this identity
+   * <strong>file_rights</strong>: List of filenames and permissions associated with that file for this identity
-   * file_name: file that permissions apply (this file should exist on the registered function):
+   * <strong>file_name</strong>: file that permissions apply (this file should exist on the registered function):
-   * rights: Permissions that will be granted for that identity and file_name.
+   * <strong>rights</strong>: Permissions that will be granted for that identity and file_name.
 Interpreted as a binary number according to the table below
       ```
       FD_DATASYNC               = 2^0 = 1
       FD_READ                   = 2^1 = 2